-- Center for Advanced Medicine (CAM) - 8th floor Express Testing
+Center for Advanced Medicine (CAM) – 12th floor orthopedic physician’s office.

 - This imaging area is located in the orthopedic physician’s office on the 12th floor and only services those physicians.
 Outpatient x-ray exams are done M-F from 7:00am to 5:00pm.

 - Outpatient x-ray exams are done M-F from 8:00am to 6:00pm.
 X-rays are done on a “walk-in” basis only.
 This imaging area primarily services the Highlands Physicians’ Offices but will except outside orders.

 - Bone density exams can also be performed at the Highlands location, M-F from 8:00am to 4:00pm.
 Scheduling your bone density exam is recommended but walk-ins are also welcome.
 Call Radiology Scheduling at 314-362-7111 or 877-992-7111, M-F from 7:00am to 5:30pm to schedule your bone density exam.